uccser/cs-unplugged/docs/source/author/translations.rst

 .. note::
   This guide is a work in progress, as translation support for CS Unplugged is a recent addition.
-  Many of the finer details of the translation workflow are likely to changes as translators begin to work on the project.
+  Many of the finer details of the translation workflow are likely to change as translators begin to work on the project.
   Any roadblocks encountered and lessons learned will be used to refine the translation workflow and improve this guide.

 Getting Started
 ==============================================================================